vildande/vildande/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Computer Science and AI
-- ⚡ Ongoing Projects (and they have no repo yet):
+- ⚡ Ongoing Projects (currently, in private repo):
   - Vehicle Management System (React, Go Fiber, PostgreSQL, Android)
   - Telegram bot that solves sudoku by image (Go)
 - 🔭 Planning to do projects with ML